Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Introduction

-\emph{Introduction.} Hole-doped cuprates are susceptible to a variety of different types of electronic order in the underdoped regime~\cite{Keimer15,Fradkin_intertwinned}.
-Examples include charge order~\cite{Wu_charge_order,Ghiringhelli12,Chang12,LeBoef13}, which becomes long-ranged in the presence of large magnetic fields~\cite{Wu_charge_order,LeBoef13}, and nematic order~\cite{Ando02,Hinkov08,Taillefer10,Lawler10,Ramshaw-NatureMaterials-17}, which seems to be stabilized only in compounds whose lattice structures explicitly break the tetragonal symmetry of the system~\cite{Kivelson_review,Vojta_review}.
-While such a complexity might, at first glance, suggest that there is no universal explanation for the rich physics of hole-doped cuprates, two important guiding principles emerge from the analysis of their phase diagram (see Fig.~\ref{fig:1}): (i) novel phases other than superconductivity only appear below the ubiquitous pseudogap temperature $T^{*}$; (ii) $T^{*}\left(x\right)$ monotonically increases as one moves closer to the parent compound ($x=0$), approaching values of several hundreds of Kelvin, comparable therefore to the antiferromagnetic (AFM) transition temperature of the parent compound.
+Hole-doped cuprates are susceptible to a variety of different types of electronic order in the underdoped regime.
+Examples include tendencies towards charge order~\cite{Wu-Nature-2011,Ghiringhelli-2012,Chang2012,LeBoeuf2012}, which becomes long-ranged in the presence of large magnetic fields~\cite{Wu-Nature-2011,LeBoeuf2012}, and tendencies towards nematic order~\cite{Ando2002,Hinkov-Science-2008,Daou-Nature-2010,Lawler-Nature-2010,Cyr-PRB-2015,Ramshaw-npj-2017}, characterized by the breaking of the tetragonal symmetry of the system~\cite{Kivelson-RMP-2003,Vojta-AdvPhys-2009}.
+The fact that these tendencies appear in the region of the phase diagram where a pseudogap is also observed (see schematic Fig.~\ref{fig:1}) suggest a close interplay between these seemingly different phenomena, a topic that remains widely debated in the field (for recent reviews, see \cite{KeimerKivelson-Nature-2015,Fradkin2015}).

-This observation suggests a close connection between the pseudogap and AFM correlations~\cite{Tremblay97,Morr,Schmalian98}.
-Near $x=0$, these AFM correlations arise from the well-understood Mott (or more precisely, charge-transfer~\cite{Zaanen85}) insulating state of the parent compound.
-Such a connection between pseudogap and AFM~\cite{Mun_Chan16} is consistent with the recent observation of a sudden change of the effective carrier number from $x$ to $1+x$ near the doping level where $T^{*}$ drops rapidly~\cite{Taillefer16}, or at a fixed doping level when $T^{*}$ is crossed~\cite{Greven15}.
-Furthermore, it provides an interesting guiding principle to understand the tendencies towards the different types of electronic order below $T^{*}$ as also arising from strong AFM correlations.

-In this context, several recent works have proposed that charge order arises from magnetic fluctuations~\cite{Pepin13,Sachdev13,Chubukov14}.
-In this paper, we demonstrate that nematic order \textendash{} an electronic order that breaks the tetragonal symmetry of the CuO$_{2}$ plane~\cite{Kivelson98} \textendash{} is closely related to strong short-range AFM fluctuations as well.
-The key new ingredient of our approach to underdoped cuprates is the generalized $t-J-K$ model: